jantman/python-amcrest-noauth-proxy/README.md

 Developed for Python 3.6, Flask 1.0.2, gunicorn 19.8.1.

 This works as a reverse proxy, handling HTTP Digest authentication on the user's behalf (authenticating to the IP camera) and providing (from the user/client perspective) completely unauthenticated access to the camera.
-I've tested it with the CGI API, snapshots, _and mjpeg stream_ and it works for all of them.
+I've tested it with the CGI API including snapshots **and mjpeg stream** and it works for all of them.
+It does _not_ work for the web UI itself or RSTP streams.

 mjpeg performance is tolerable but not amazing, with a latency of up to 30 seconds in my tests.
 However, you should be able to both stream mjpeg and access other CGI commands concurrently.